Metis (MTS) Trading Up 0.1% This Week

 Metis Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Metis directly using US dollars.
-Investors seeking to trade Metis should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as Metis directly using US dollars.
+Investors seeking to trade Metis should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Metis using one of the aforementioned exchanges.

 Receive News & Updates for Metis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.